|

 own copies of all the projects.
 It would take ages to accomplish, but it

+could be done.
 Still, such work would be painful.
 In addition to the source code

 itself, GitHub is also home to countless comments, bug reports and